About the PE and sport premium

 Looking for more support?

-The Association for PE (afPE) is hosting a free webinar answering your questions on the premium.
-The webinar will take place on Wednesday 06 November between 4pm-5pm
+The Association for PE (afPE) hosted a free webinar answering your questions on the premium.
+The webinar took place in November 2024.
+You can watch the recording here and see the questions and responses here.

 The PE and sport premium digital reporting tool